Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Related Work

-Several recent surveys and empirical studies have profiled the status quo of LLM development.
-These studies either explore the overall performance for certain areas such as software engineering~\cite{llmse,wang2024software} or investigate the capabilities of LLMs on specific tasks such as code generation~\cite{dou2024s,yu2024fight} and test generation~\cite{study-llm4testgen2024,yuan2024evaluating,yuan2023no}.
+Several recent surveys~\cite{koohestani2025benchmarking} and empirical studies have profiled the status quo of LLM development.
+These studies either explore the overall performance for certain areas, such as software engineering~\cite{llmse,wang2024software}, or investigate the capabilities of LLMs on specific tasks, such as code generation~\cite{dou2024s,yu2024fight} and test generation~\cite{study-llm4testgen2024,yuan2024evaluating,yuan2023no}.
 A survey~\cite{chang2024survey} about how to evaluate LLMs was proposed to answer what/where/how to evaluate LLMs.
 This paper differs from these studies in its purpose and perspectives.
-Unlike these benchmarks, our work proposed guidelines for future benchmark development and provided a checklist to assess the quality of these existing benchmarks.

-Recently, BetterBench~\cite{reuel2024betterbenchassessingaibenchmarks} is a concurrent work assessing the AI benchmarks against 46 criteria.
+Assessments or guidelines for benchmarks~\cite{qian2026benchmark,koohestani2025benchmarking,hu2025assessing,reuel2024betterbenchassessingaibenchmarks} are also constantly released.
+For example, BetterBench~\cite{reuel2024betterbenchassessingaibenchmarks} is a related work assessing the AI benchmarks against 46 criteria.
 Then, it scored 24 AI benchmarks in various domains and ranked them.
 BetterBench differs from this paper in several key aspects: scope (general benchmarks vs. code-related benchmarks), lifecycle division (it addresses benchmark retirement, while How2Bench focuses on benchmark evaluation, analysis, and release), and objectives (scoring benchmarks vs. offering comprehensive guidelines for future benchmark development).
-Additionally, the study in this paper was conducted on a much larger scale (24 vs. 274 benchmarks), statistically highlighting the prevalent issues in existing benchmarks.
+Additionally, the study in this paper was conducted on a much larger scale (24 vs. 572 benchmarks), statistically highlighting the prevalent issues in existing benchmarks.

+Unlike these surveys and guidelines, our work reveals a longitudinal trends before and after them came out.